Sofia Escobar: Career

+Television

+She was on the Portuguese TV series Morangos com Açúcar in 2003, as Professor Olívia Matos for 42 episodes.
+In 2009 Escobar was a judge on the Portuguese TV show Quem é o Melhor?.

+Between 2015 and 2016, she was a jury member on Got Talent Portugal.

+Theatre

 Escobar's first experience in the West End musicals was with The Phantom of the Opera, after having been the lead understudy actress in 2007 and 2008.

 She played the lead Hanna Gzelak character in the Portuguese musical Scents of Light.

-She performed in the West Side Story, taking the role of Puerto Rican girl Maria.
+She performed in the West Side Story at Sadler's Wells, playing the role of Maria.

 From 2010 to 2013 she played the role of Christine Daaé, the leading character in The Phantom of the Opera at Her Majesty's Theatre in Haymarket, London.
 She is one very few non-native English speakers to have portrayed Daaé in an English-language production.

-As an actress he participated on the Portuguese TV series Morangos com Açúcar in 2003, as professor Olívia Matos, in 42 episodes.
-In 2009 Escobar was a judge on the Portuguese TV show Quem é o Melhor?.

-On October 6, 2012, she performed a duet with Spanish tenor José Carreras in her hometown, invited by him.

-Between 2015 and 2016, she was a jury member in the Got Talent Portugal program.

 In 2016 she was part of the cast in the new Portuguese musical Eusébio, a tribute to the Portuguese footballer, that made it to the stage on April 6.
-And she is now on the "Entre o Céu e a Terra" play.
+She subsequently was in the play Entre o Céu e a Terra.

+In 2018 she played Mary Cullen in El médico.

+Music

+On 6 October 2012 she performed a duet with Spanish tenor José Carreras in her hometown, invited by him.